cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### So whoever is richer will always stay on top, right?
 Someone who ranks content with a higher value will see his content ranked higher.
 That is obvious.
 With that, he does not have an indexation preference.
 Here, the principle: first come - first served, will always function.
 If you were first to index something, then you indexed it before someone else did.
 I mean if I ate the last ice cream in the fridge, then I ate the last ice cream in the fridge.

 With that, the search is dynamic.
 If I rank a content then it is relevant to me here and now.
 If I am not interested in it, then I have stopped ranking it.
-Whatever I stopped ranking will lose rank.
 Older ranks will dilute with time.
 But, apart from my weight, the rank depends on the weight of incoming and outgoing ranks.
 And those ranks depend on their incoming and outgoing ranks...
 This makes it a never endless game, where simply because I have more tokens, might not be enough for me to always end up on top.

+A comparison to [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) can be made, where the collective opinion has a larger weight than that of a single entity.

 ### What are some basic use-cases?
 Of course, the most basic use case is a search mechanism (described above).
 Other, described [in this file](https://github.com/cybercongress/congress/blob/master/ecosystem/usecases.md), may include: